 In May 2014 the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09").
 The guidance requires an entity to recognize revenue on contracts with customers relating to the transfer of promised goods or services in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-To achieve this, an entity is required to identify the contract with a customer; identify the separate performance obligations in the contract; determine the transaction price; allocate the transaction price to the separate performance obligations in the contract; determine the transaction price; allocate the transaction price to the separate performance obligations in the contract; and recognize revenue when (or as) the entity satisfies each performance obligation.
+To achieve this, an entity is required to identify the contract with a customer; identify the separate performance obligations in the contract; determine the transaction price; allocate the transaction price to the separate performance obligations in the contract; and recognize revenue when (or as) the entity satisfies each performance obligation.
 In August of 2015, the FASB issued ASU 2015-14 which defers the effective date of ASU 2014-09 to annual reporting periods beginning after December 15, 2017 and interim periods in the year of adoption.
 The Company may use either a full retrospective or modified retrospective approach to adopt these ASUs.
-The Company is planning to adopt ASU 2014-09 in fiscal 2018 beginning February 4, 2018.
-The Company is currently evaluating these ASUs including which transition approach to use, however, the Company does not expect adoption to have a material impact on its consolidated balance sheet, results of operations or cash flows.
-Additionally, the Company does not anticipate any significant changes to business processes, controls or systems as a result of adopting the new standard.
+The Company will adopt ASU 2014-09 in fiscal 2018 beginning February 4, 2018 using the modified retrospective approach.
+The Company's primary source of revenue is derived from the sale of clothing and accessories to its customers with the Company's performance obligations satisfied immediately when the customer pays for their purchase and receives the merchandise.
+As such, adoption of the new standard will not have a material impact on the Company's consolidated balance sheet, results of operations or cash flows.
+Additionally, the Company does not anticipate significant changes to business processes, controls, systems or disclosures as a result of adopting the new standard.

 In July 2015, the FASB issued ASU 2015-11, Inventory (Topic 330): Simplifying the Measurement of Inventory ("ASU 2015-11").
 ASU 2015-11 requires entities to measure inventory at the lower of cost or net realizable value, simplifying the current requirement that inventories be measured at the lower of cost or market.
-The ASU will not apply to inventories that are measured using the last-in, first-out method or retail inventory method.
-The guidance will be effective prospectively for annual periods, and interim periods within those annual periods, that begin after December 15, 2016.
-As the majority of the Company's inventory is accounted for under the retail inventory method, the adoption of this guidance is not expected to have a material impact on the Company's consolidated balance sheet, results of operations or cash flows.
+The ASU does not apply to inventories that are measured using the last-in, first-out method or retail inventory method.
+The guidance was effective prospectively for annual periods, and interim periods within those annual periods, that began after December 15, 2016.
+The Company adopted ASU 2015-11 in the first quarter of 2017.
+As the majority of the Company's inventory is accounted for under the retail inventory method, the adoption of this guidance did not have a material impact on the Company's consolidated balance sheet, results of operations or cash flows.